 The Care Coordinator offers the beneficiary and legally responsible person, if applicable, information about Individual Family Supports, a model for self-directing services in preparation for the ISP.
-If the beneficiary and legally responsible person is interested in learning more about Individual Family supports, the Care Coordinator arranges for them to receive additional training and information from a Community Navigator.
-The Care Coordinator also informs the beneficiary and legally responsible person of the funding amount for the self-directed budget if the beneficiary and legally responsible person desires to self-direct one or more services.
-The Care Coordinator informs the beneficiary and legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.
+If the beneficiary/legally responsible person is interested in learning more about Individual Family supports, the Care Coordinator arranges for them to receive additional training and information from a Community Navigator.
+The Care Coordinator also informs the beneficiary/legally responsible person of the funding amount for the self-directed budget if the beneficiary/legally responsible person desires to self-direct one or more services.
+The Care Coordinator informs the beneficiary/legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.

 The Care Coordinator supports the beneficiary to schedule the Person-Centered Planning meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.
-When applicable, the Care Coordinator shall invite and coordinate with the Cherokee Indian Hospital Authority (CIHA) Case Manager or Care Coordinator, Tribal Providers and other Tribal Members who are meaningful to the beneficiary.

-The Care Coordinator works with the beneficiary and family to develop the Individual Support Plan (ISP).
-The Care Coordinator helps the beneficiary and legally responsible person determine to what degree they desire to lead the planning team and to identify the membership of the team.
+The Care Coordinator works with the beneficiary/family to develop the Individual Support Plan (ISP).
+The Care Coordinator helps the beneficiary and/or legally responsible person determine to what degree they desire to lead the planning team and to identify the membership of the team.
 In addition to the beneficiary, parents, legal guardians, and Care Coordinator, planning team members may be support providers, family friends, acquaintances and other community members.
 The beneficiary and Care Coordinator review the team composition to ensure that the people the beneficiary would like to have at the meeting are invited.